imnaifu/MarkdownBlog/README.md

 ## Configration
 config file is in '/static/config/config.json', currently there are only a few options (I will add more trust me).
+- page_title: string, this will be the title for the page
 - enable_resume: boolean, set true if you want the resume link show on the top right, otherwise false
+- nav_text: length 3 array, this is the text of the link in the top right (if 'enable_resume' set to false, second value will be ignore)
 - me_animation: boolean, set true if you want the little plane animation to show in the 'me' page
 - me_image: string, this option only works when you set the 'me_animation' to false, then it will use the image-file you put here
 - me_text: string, this the the text you can put to replace 'Hello' in the 'me' page
-- nav_text: length 3 array, this is the text of the link in the top right (if 'enable_resume' set to false, second value will be ignore)

 ## What then
 After setting your configration (of course you can use defualt), then you can blogging la~